course-kit/website/content/online-course-react.md

 $ npm start
 ```

-## Router and pages
+## Configure router and create pages

 Our courses app will have three pages:

-- The **home page** which will show the available courses.
+- A **home page** that will show the available courses.
-- A **course page** which will show the info of a specific course and its lessons.
+- A **course page** that will show the info of a specific course and its lessons.
 This will have a dynamic route `/courses/:courseId`.
-- A l**esson page** which will show a specific lesson.
+- A l**esson page** that will show a specific lesson.
 This will have a dynamic route `/courses/:courseId/lessons/:lessonId`.

 Since we’re using React Router, we’ll create a component for each of these pages.
-So let’s now create a file for each in a new directory, *src/pages*.
+Let’s put these in the directory, *src/pages*.

 ```bash
 $ mkdir src/pages